Voice Lessons in South Charlotte and Waxhaw, NC

 With a fun environment and positive feedback, don’t feel intimidated by singing lessons.
 After all, it’s the only instrument you’ll always have!
-Lessons are given at our studio on Carmel Rd. or in your home for an additional fee.
+Lessons are given at our studio on Carmel Rd., in Waxhaw. or in your home for an additional fee.

 Stop into Musicians in Motion, or contact us to connect with a talented vocal coach.

 MEET A FEW OF OUR MANY GREAT VOICE TEACHERS

 Tina Booth is a 2013 honor graduate of Winthrop University with a Bachelor of Arts degree in Music; voice concentration.
 Her vocal performances range in genre from opera to musical theater to southern gospel.
 She currently sings with the Inspirational group, Melody of Faith.

 When asked about her vocal teaching style, Tina says, “I don’t subscribe to one method of voice training.
 I do, however, believe we all have the ability to sing and our singing voices should sound like our speaking voices.
 It is my goal to identify unique qualities in my students’ voices and help them gain confidence in their singing.”

 Tina has experience producing and arranging vocals for groups, including the Progressive Southern Gospel Group, The Promise®.
 One of the songs Tina co-produced, “Shout Before The Walls” was recognized by The Singing News Magazineas a DJ pick hit and has been on several Christian radio charts.